Agent-Based Optimal Control for Image Processing: Mathematical model

-measures a distance between $p_i$ and $p_j$ in the extended space $\Omega\times[0,1]$.
 The time-dependent parameters $\varepsilon_x(\cdot)$ and $\varepsilon_c(\cdot)$ play the role of anisotropic scaling factors, respectively quantifying the relevance of spatial separation and colour disparity in the interaction.
 When $\varepsilon_x$ is large compared with $\varepsilon_c$, agents tend to interact mostly with spatial neighbours, leading to diffusion–like smoothing; conversely, a small $\varepsilon_x$ enhances long–range connections based on colour similarity.

 For any fixed $t \ge 0$, the set of $p_j$ that effectively influence $p_i$ is determined by the support of $\phi$ applied to $r_{ij}^\varepsilon(t)$.
 When $\phi$ has compact support, the interaction domain is a bounded ellipsoid in $[0,1]^3$, centred at $p_i$ and with semi–axes proportional to $(\varepsilon_x(t)^{-1/2}, \varepsilon_x(t)^{-1/2}, \varepsilon_c(t)^{-1/2})$.
 The time–dependence of $(\varepsilon_x,\varepsilon_c)$ allows the size of this ellipsoid to adapt, letting agents that were initially disconnected become linked during the evolution, or vice versa.
 Their evolution can be either fixed, scheduled, or determined through an optimal control strategy, as presented in the following section.
 Clearly, not every choice of $\varepsilon := ( \varepsilon_x,\varepsilon_c)$ is suitable for our model.
 For example, negative values would have no physical meaning in this context.